3vorp/convert-pack/README.txt

 	--output-edition | --oe: Set the target edition.

 Notes:
+	Requires Node v21 or above (relies on Object.groupBy).

 	Either an edition or version needs to be provided for the input and output, since otherwise there's not enough information to convert the pack.
 Both can be provided for additional context if needed.